Modalities/ml_filter/src/ml_filter/inference_pipeline/README.md

 # BERT Inference Pipeline

-This repository runs large-scale parallel inference on tokenized datasets using BERT.
+This repository runs large-scale parallel inference on tokenized datasets using sequence classification models, such as Roberta.

 ## 1. Setup